openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/tls_for_services.rst

 handled for us, so there's nothing you need to do for your service on this side.

-Now, In order to issue certificates, FreeIPA also needs to have registered a Kerberos principal for the service (or service principal).
+In order to issue certificates, FreeIPA also needs to have registered a Kerberos principal for the service (or service principal).
 This way it knows what service is using what certificate.
 The service principal will look something like this::